YinHK-gameDev/unity-learn/package/README.md

 Another important class is **`PackageManager.PackageInfo`**, which contains the **state of a package,** including **metadata obtained from the package manifest and the registry**.

+For example, you can get a list of versions available for the package, or the list of any errors that might occur while locating or installing the package.

 https://docs.unity3d.com/Manual/upm-api.html